 - i.
 The planned installation of a new residential sized Ground Source Heat Pump system meeting ENERGY STAR efficiency standards presented below to replace an existing system(s) that does not meet the criteria for early replacement described in section c below. - ii.
 Note the baseline in this case is an equivalent replacement system to that which exists currently in the home.
+Where unknown, the baseline should be determined via EM&V and the algorithms are provided to allow savings to be calculated from any baseline condition.
 The calculation of savings is dependent on whether an incentive for the installation has been provided by both a gas and electric utility, just an electric utility or just a gas utility. - iii.
-Additional DHW savings are calculated based upon the fuel and efficiency of the existing unit. - c) Early Replacement/Retrofit: - The early removal of functioning either electric or gas space heating and/or cooling systems from service, prior to the natural end of life, and replacement with a new high efficiency Ground Source Heat Pump system. - ii.
+Additional DHW savings are calculated based upon the fuel and efficiency of the existing unit. - c) Early Replacement/Retrofit: - i.
+The early removal of functioning either electric or gas space heating and/or cooling systems from service, prior to the natural end of life, and replacement with a new high efficiency Ground Source Heat Pump system. - ii.
 Note the baseline in this case is the existing equipment being replaced.
 The calculation of savings is dependent on whether an incentive for the installation has been provided by both a gas and electric utility, just an electric utility or just a gas utility. - iii.
 Additional DHW savings are calculated based upon the fuel and efficiency of the existing unit. - iv.
-Early Replacement determination will be based on meeting the following conditions: - The existing unit is operational when replaced, or - The existing unit requires minor repairs, defined as costing less than:374
+Early Replacement determination will be based on meeting the following conditions: - The existing unit is operational when replaced, or - The existing unit requires minor repairs, defined as costing less than:379